lebaston100/obsFilterMonitor/README.md

 ### Configuration using Python script

 - Start OBS, open the "Tools" menu and select "Scripts"
-- Ensure a valid [Python 3.6.x](https://www.python.org/downloads/) Install Path is defined in the "Python Settings" tab
+- Ensure a valid Python <= 3.11 Install Path is defined in the "Python Settings" tab
 - Add "[filter-monitor-config.py](./filter-monitor-config.py)" to the "Loaded Scripts" list in the "Scripts" tab
-- Select "filter-monitor-config" from the "Loaded Scripts" list and configure OBS Filter Monitor to your liking
+- Select "filter-monitor-config" from the "Loaded Scripts" list
+- Update the OBS Websocket Settings from the OBS Websocket Settings window (Address/Port/Password) if websocket authentication is enabled
+- To add a new monitor element, below the "Filters" list, input the "Source" name, "Filter" name, "Display Name" and optionally a different "Active Color" and press the "Add FIlter" button.
+- Unless you know what you are doing please don't edit the filter configurations inside the filters list by hand.
+To edit, remove the line and use the normal way to add a new filter.
 - refresh the monitor.html to load the new settings

 **Important**: Ensure the "[useSettingsServer](./monitor.html#L45)" field within monitor.html is set to "true" in order to configure the monitor using filter-monitor-config.
+To get faster initial page loading when not using the settings script, set this to "false".

-### Manual Configuration
+### Manual Configuration (without settings script)

 Manual configuration can be done by editing the monitor.html file with a normal text editor.
 You also only need this file (and the websocket lib auto-loaded from the internet) to run everything, all the other files (and the icons folder) is just there for project management purposes or if you want to customize stuff.